TNT-JEFFERSON/TERRENEITOR/README.md

 ## TNT & Terreneitor - WRO 2024 Future Engineers

 The name of our team is TNT, we chose this name because we will _explode_ the comptetition with our hard work and dedication!
-On the other hand, Terreneitor is the name of our autonomous robot.
+On the other hand, Terreneitor is the name of our autonomous robot, build by using lego and arduino together.
 We are a group of Venezuelan high schoolers who yearn to learn and be masters in robotics.
 TNT also have plenty of objectives like:

 * Obtain expertise and mastery in robotics, engineering and self-driven robots.
 * Learning how to cooperate and work as a team to solve problems with ingenious, imaginative, and creative solutions.